-Any form of written, social media, or verbal communication that can be offensive or harassing to any attendee, speaker or staff is not allowed at GOTO Berlin.
+Any form of written (including social media) or verbal communication that can be offensive or harassing to any attendee, speaker or staff is not allowed at GOTO Berlin.
 Please inform a GOTO Berlin staff member if you feel a violation has taken place and the conference leadership team will address the situation.

 Harassment includes offensive verbal comments related to gender, sexual orientation, disability, physical appearance, body size, race, religion; sexual images in public spaces; deliberate intimidation; stalking; following; harassing photography or recording; sustained disruption of talks or other events; inappropriate physical contact; and unwelcome sexual attention.
 Participants asked to stop any harassing behavior are expected to comply immediately.